 The nomination almost was more exciting than winning in a strange way.

 Describing the night of the awards Brenda says

-It's like somebody knocking on the door and saying 'Do you want to come to the moon?'
+It's like somebody knocking at the door and saying 'Do you want to come to the moon?'

 She goes on to describe the pressure of receiving the award and being given just 45 seconds to react and thank everyone.